QUBIC VIII: Optical design and performance: Optical combiner

 \subsection{Optical design}

 { }

-QUBIC was designed to observe at 150 GHz, in the first instance, and sample the range of multipoles $l\approx30-200$ in the sky.
-A 220~GHz band was added later to improve astrophysical foreground subtraction.
+QUBIC was designed to observe at 150~GHz, in the first instance, and sample the range of multipoles $l\approx30-200$ in the sky.
+A 220-GHz band was added later to improve astrophysical foreground subtraction.
 The practical limitation on the size and number of bolometers that could be produced for the focal plane, as well as the requirement to Nyquist sample the fringes from the largest multipoles, meant that the focal length of the combiner was restricted to approximately 300~mm or less.
 Since the input aperture had to accommodate an array of 400 feedhorns, it too is of this order resulting in a very fast optical system.
 We aimed to minimize the size of the cold components and, for logistical reasons, the full combiner had to fit into a cryostat with a volume of approximately $1~\mbox{m}^3$.

-We preferred a reflective over a refractive system because it could be accurately modelled with physical optics software and chose an off-axis design because of the large unobstructed aperture that this concept can offer.
+We preferred a reflective over a refractive system because its behaviour is well-understood and can be accurately modelled with PO software.
+We chose an off-axis design because of the large unobstructed aperture that this concept can offer.
 This may change for any future modules as lens manufacturing and modelling improve.
 Space limitations restricted us to dual-mirror options.
 We studied several designs for the beam combiner including compensated classical Cassegrain, Gregorian and Dragonian dual reflectors \cite{BennettPhD}.
 Both standard and crossed (front- and side-fed) \cite{Tran2008} geometries were considered but the low f-number ruled these out.
-Finally, a compensated off-axis Gregorian design (Fig.~\ref{figcombinerraytrace}) was chosen that also obeyed the Rusch condition for minimum spillover.
-A further optimization of the mirror surfaces was carried out with the aid of commercial ray-tracing software (Zemax\footnote{\url{https://www.zemax.com/}}) to improve the diffraction-limited field-of-view.
+Finally, a compensated off-axis Gregorian design (figure~\ref{figcombinerraytrace}) was chosen that obeyed the Mizuguchi-Dragone condition for minimum cross-polarization and astigmatism \cite{1978.Mizuguchi},\cite{1978.Dragone},\cite{1990.Rusch}.
+A further optimization of the mirror surfaces was carried out with the aid of commercial ray-tracing software (\swname{Zemax}\footnote{\url{https://www.zemax.com/}}, figure~\ref{figstrehlratio}) to improve the diffraction-limited field-of-view.
 The design is close to telecentric (within approximately -3$^{\circ}$ to +10$^{\circ}$ over the focal plane).